Placing Components On The Workspace

 Set a custom name for the selected controller.
 This is useful for referencing back to the compiled code from the controller later.

-Take all user created triggers and custom code and send it to the remote compile server.
-You will get a response back from the server informing you if your compilation was sucessful or not.
+Take all user created triggers and custom code and compile it.
+Once finished, you will get a response informing you if your compilation was sucessful or not.
 For every change made to the program for the controller, you will need to take this action to compile the new instructions for the controller.
+A detailed log of the compile process is stored in the

 Open the built-in controller flash tool.
 This will select the most recently compiled program and attempt to find the controller via the MicroPlex Programmer or supported flash tools.
 Different flash tools can be selected globally in the settings pane of the application.
 More...